UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use DIY for screening, go to a lab for confirmation and treatment decisions.

-If you are just doing a routine annual check, a high-quality DIY kit is often sufficient.
-However, if that kit comes back positive, or if you are testing because someone in the house is already sick, you should skip the hardware store and go straight to a certified lab.
-They can identify the specific strain of bacteria and the severity of the contamination, which is critical for choosing the right treatment.
+If you are simply conducting your annual maintenance check, a DIY water bacteria test kit or a reliable mail in water test kit is often sufficient.
+However, if that home test reveals a positive result — or if you are required to prove water safety for a real estate transaction — you must skip the hardware store and go straight to a certified laboratory.
+Labs identify the exact severity of the contamination, which is critical for selecting the correct filtration or treatment system.

 Man collects water sample at a sink, next to a 5-step guide for using a home water test kit.